 - HVAC service manager, $71,176 average salary

-It's easy to specialize in something with a career in the HVAC industry, and continuing education and certification opportunities help unlock paths to specialist careers with even higher salaries.
+It's easy to specialize in something with a career in the HVAC industry, and continuing education and certification opportunities offer access to even higher salaries.
 For example, master engineers who can manage projects and design custom HVAC systems could receive six-figure salaries.
-Larger salaries are also more likely if you have experience with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.
+Larger salaries are also more common when working with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.

 What States Need HVAC Workers the Most